caolan/magery/README.md

 When using `bindAll()` you do not need to provide `data` or `element` options.
-The elements are found by their `data-bind` attributes, and the data for each element is loaded from it's `data-context` attribute.
+The elements are found by their `data-bind` attributes, and the data for each element is loaded from its `data-context` attribute.

 ### Server and client example